-Values are one the hottest trend in marketing.
+Values are one of the hottest trends in marketing.
 Every day people make purchase decisions based on judgments and values.
 Many promotions are directly connected with the emotional trigger of making the best deal.
-It can include time, price and money.
+It can include time, price, and money.

-For example, Citywide Law Group promotes the message “If you have been injured, you shouldn’t pay until we win” that is effective in arousing the feeling related to value.
+For example, Citywide Law Group promotes the message “If you have been injured, you shouldn’t pay until we win” which is effective in arousing the feeling related to value.

 Consumers want to be the first to try new products or services.
 Brand promotions appeal to the emotional trigger related to leadership and make their target customers feel like they are first for this audience.